peterosterlund2/droidfish/README.md

 ## Move announcement

-Use *Left drawer menu* -> *Settings* -> *Appearance* -> *Move Announcement* to control how played moves are announced.
+Use *Left drawer menu* -> *Settings* -> *Appearance* -> *Speak moves* to control how played moves are announced.
 The following settings are available:

 * *Off*: Moves are not announced.

-* *Play sound*: A sound is played when the computer makes a move.

-* *Speech*: When a move is played by either a human or the computer, a sound is played and the played move is spoken using short algebraic notation.
+* *Speech*: When a move is played by either a human or the computer, the played move is spoken using short algebraic notation.
 English, German and Spanish speech is available.

+Enable *Settings* -> *Appearance* -> *Move sound* to play a sound when the computer player makes a move.

 Use *Settings* -> *Appearance* -> *Enable Vibration* to make the device vibrate when the computer player makes a move.